 I know I have been on and on about greet tomatoes, but you would not believe how many tomatoes I had this year from just six plants and how many green ones I had left just before the first frost hit.
 I have fried them and pickled them, so now I am going to turn the rest into GreenTomato Chutney.

 This recipe is very easy and absolutely delicious.
 Using food that would otherwise have been thrown away is great for the hip pocket and the environment.
 Making do with what you have is a simple living idea, but it does not mean you need to miss out on anything.
 Here is my recipe.

 - 1.4 kg Green Tomatoes, diced

 - 1/4 teaspoon salt

-- Combine all ingredients in a heavy based pot.
-Bring to the boil and cook, covers for 30 minutes.
+- Combine all ingredients in a heavy-based pot.
+Bring to a boil and cook, covered for 30 minutes.

-- Once the chutney is the consistency you are looking for, use a wide-mouthed jar funnel to fill your hot, 250 ml jars, leaving a two-centimetre headspace.
+- Once the chutney is the consistency you want, use a wide-mouthed jar funnel to fill your hot 250 ml jars, leaving a two-centimetre headspace.
 Clean the rims of the jar to ensure you get a good clean seal and cap with your lids.

 - Process your filled jars in a boiling water bath for five minutes.
-Alternatively, if you did not pre-sterilise your jars and lids, process them in a boiling water bath for 10 minutes.
+If you did not pre-sterilise your jars and lids, process them in a boiling water bath for 10 minutes.

 That’s it.
 I am done talking about green tomatoes and what to do with them …. till next year.
 I hope your family enjoys this recipe as much as my family does.